Sara Jobin

-Sara Jobin ['JOHBIHN] (born October 26, 1970) is an American conductor.
+Sara Jobin (JOH-bin; born October 26, 1970) is an American conductor.
 She is currently the principal conductor of the Center for Contemporary Opera.

 Early life and education

 Jobin was born in Norwood, Massachusetts, and grew up in various suburbs of Boston and New York.
 At age 16, she was accepted into Harvard College, where she attended from 1987 to 1992 and earned a bachelor's degree in music and women's studies.
 During her time at Harvard, she would take private piano lessons with Patricia Zander, a faculty member at the New England Conservatory of Music.
 Between 1992 and 1996, she studied at the Pierre Monteux School in Maine with Charles Bruck during the summer.

 Early career

 Unlike many conductors, Jobin has always pursued operatic and symphonic engagements simultaneously.
 In 1992, she moved to San Francisco where she soon gained the position of assistant conductor with the Palo Alto Philharmonic.
 In 1995, she also became the assistant conductor of Opera San Jose, a position she held until 1999.
 In 1996, she won the job of assistant conductor of the Peninsula Symphony.
 In 1998, she left the Peninsula Symphony to become the Founding Music Director of the Tassajara Symphony Orchestra.
 In 1999 she joined the music staff of the San Francisco Opera as a prompter and quickly became a rehearsal conductor and then staff conductor.